ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 These variables set parameters associated with outputting satellite fields in the :term:`UPP` :term:`grib2` files using the Community Radiative Transfer Model (:term:`CRTM`). :numref:`Section %s <SatelliteProducts>` includes further instructions on how to do this.

 ``USE_CRTM``: (Default: false)
    Flag that defines whether external :term:`CRTM` coefficient files have been staged by the user in order to output synthetic satellite products available within the :term:`UPP`.
 If this is set to true, then the workflow will check for these files in the directory ``CRTM_DIR``.
 Otherwise, it is assumed that no satellite fields are being requested in the UPP configuration.
+Valid values: ``True`` | ``False``

 ``CRTM_DIR``: (Default: "")
    This is the path to the top CRTM fix file directory.
 This is only used if ``USE_CRTM`` is set to true.